vossstef/A2600Nano/shield_ds_cable.md

 Traingle and Cross activate the "Paddle Mode" and **deactivate** actually the Direction buttons!

 ### PCB based Adapter
-An adapter PCB board is currently being planned and will be released once the needed parts have arrived and been tested.
+An PCB Adapter board is currently being planned and will be released once the needed parts have arrived and been tested.

 ## Pinouts and Table
 ### Pinout of the Playstation Pad Connector